accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/7.3/annexe.md

     title: Focus Visible
 ---

-#### Particular cases
+#### Special cases

-There is special case handling when functionality depends on the use of an event handler without a universal equivalent; for example, a freehand drawing application cannot be made controllable by keyboard.
+Special cases are managed when the functionality depends on the use of an event handler with no universal equivalent; for example, a freehand drawing application cannot be made controllable using the keyboard.
 In these situations, the criterion is not applicable.